DigitalCreationsCo/authentication-react-native-patient-inventory/README.txt

 Reusable components that use decoupled global styles.
-Custom button components with styles for disabled, pressed state, and valid inputs.
+Custom button components with styles for disabled, pressed state.
+Form validation for submitted forms.
-Screen views use Controller class to send data requests to node.js web server.
+Screen views use Controller class to send data requests to a node.js web server.